-Four Violations - per academic year
+Four Violations (per academic year)

-The vehicle owner/driver will be referred to the university judicial officer.
+• The vehicle owner/driver will be referred to the university judicial officer.
 The judicial officer will meet with the student and discuss the frequency of tickets and personal responsibilities within the campus community.
-A written warning is given, and the student is referred to the Student Handbook on the action to be taken on a 5th violation.
+A written warning will be given, and the student will be referred to the Student Handbook on the action to be taken on a fifth violation.
 Documentation related to the fourth violation and any subsequent violations will be kept in the Security Office and the Office of Student Affairs.

-Five Violations - per academic year
+Five Violations (per academic year)

-Campus Security gives the vehicle owner/driver a tow warning and notification that a campus incident report has been generated as the result of the 5th violation.
+• Campus Security will give the vehicle owner/driver a tow warning and notification that a campus incident report has been generated as the result of the fifth violation.
 The campus incident report will initiate a judicial system investigation (included with the incident report is a listing of the dates of each violation).
 At the completion of the investigation, the individual will be notified of the investigation findings, any disciplinary action that was taken and that any subsequent violations will result in the vehicle being towed.

-Unidentified owner
+Unidentified Owner